Unicorn cupcakes are a simple way to bring some magical fun to your next party. An edible unicorn horn and a rainbow of swirled frosting

 Which brings us to Unicorn cupcakes.

-Unicorn Cupcakes: the perfect girly birthday treat
+Magical Unicorn Cupcakes: the prettiest birthday treat

 If you’re looking for a magical treat you can make at home without fancy ingredients, look no further.
 These girly treats are sparkly, sweet, and full of color.